 Because the study of women after 1968 is complicated by various archival, historiographical, and epistemological challenges, this project, in addition to pilot research in Sweden, also addresses wider methodological questions and chellenges through setting architectural studies in dialogue with other relevant fields including, among others, feminist historiography, archival studies, and philosophy of science.

-Professor vid Chalmers, Architecture and Civil Engineering, Architectural theory and methods
+Full Professor at Chalmers, Architecture and Civil Engineering, Architectural theory and methods

 (Funding period missing)